fsnow/MongoTools/IndexAnalyzer/Java/README.md

     -   Validates that all equality predicates form a prefix of the index.
     -   Supports multi-field sorts.
     -   Detects when an index can be used in **reverse order** to satisfy a sort requirement.
+-   **Index Caching**:
+    -   In-memory, time-based (TTL) caching of collection indexes to reduce calls to the database.
+    -   Configurable via the `IndexAnalyzerConfig` builder.
+    -   Includes methods for manual cache invalidation and statistics monitoring.
 -   **MongoDB Integration**: Fetches index information directly from a running MongoDB instance to ensure analysis is based on the actual database state.
 -   **Exception Handling**: Provides specific exceptions for common issues like invalid MongoDB namespaces or query parsing failures.